 We currently do not support the creation of comments on mobile devices.

 What can accounts without access to private comments see?

-This means that anyone who does not need access to the functionality is simply not aware of the existing Private comments communication in a draft.
+- This means that anyone who does not need access to the functionality is unaware of the existing private comments communication in a draft.

-What happens if I send a document with private comments for signature?
+What happens if I send a contract with private comments for signature?

-Note: All comments (both Private and Public) will still remain visible to the document owner (or collaborator with Full Access permission) who has also sent the document for signature.
+Note: All comments (both private and public) will remain visible to the contract owner (or collaborator with Full Access permission) who has also sent the document for signature.